-This is an optional read only register in the AXI INTC core and can be parameterized out by setting $C_HAS_IPR = 0$.
-Reading the contents of this register indicates the presence or absence of an active interrupt signal that is also enabled.
+This is an optional read only register in the AXI INTC core and can be parameterized out by setting C\HAS\IPR to 0.
+Reading the contents of this register indicates the presence or absence of an active interrupt that is also enabled.
 This register is used to reduce interrupt processing latency by reducing the number of reads of the INTC by one.

 Each bit in this register is the logical AND of the bits in the ISR and the IER.
-If there are fewer interrupt inputs than the width of the data bus, reading a non-existing interrupt input returns zero.
-The Interrupt Pending Register (IPR) is shown in Figure 5 and the bits are described in Table 7.
+If there are fewer interrupts than the width of the data bus, reading a non-existing interrupt returns zero.
+The IPR is shown in Figure 5 and the bits are described in Table 7.